steventat/lets-talk/README.md

 Add Ruby to your PATH.
 Add Bootstrap to Gemfile

-Bundle install after adding to Gemfile
+Bundle install after adding to Gemfile.

 ## Getting started